Jungle babbler: Description

 The jungle babbler's habitat is forest and cultivation.
 This species, like most babblers, is non-migratory, and has short rounded wings and a weak flight.
 The sexes are identical, drably coloured in brownish grey with a yellow-bill making them confusable only with the endemic yellow-billed babblers of peninsular India and Sri Lanka.
 The upper parts are usually slightly darker in shade and there is some mottling on the throat and breast.
-The race T. s. somervillei of Maharashtra has a very rufous tail and dark primary flight feathers.
+Subspecies somervillei of Maharashtra has a very rufous tail and dark primary flight feathers.
 The jungle babbler can be separated from the white-headed babbler by the dark loreal zone between the bill and the eye as well as the lack of a contrasting light crown.
 The calls of the two species are however distinct and unmistakable.
 The jungle babbler has harsh nasal calls while the white-headed babbler has high pitched calls.
 Another babbler that is similarly found in urban areas is the large grey babbler; however, that species has a distinctive long tail with white outer tail feathers.

 The jungle babbler lives in flocks of seven to ten or more.
 It is a noisy bird, and the presence of a flock may generally be known at some distance by the harsh mewing calls, continual chattering, squeaking and chirping produced by its members.